IF Elfsborg: Ryavallen

 The most memorable event in Ryavallen was the gold game against Örgryte IS – 1961.
 Elfsborg faced Örgryte on Ryavallen and plays 1–1.
 When the final whistle sounded, it was clear that Elfsborg as first team come up from Division 2 and immediately won Allsvenskan gold.
 This made them historic.
 This was the fourth league gold for Elfsborg.
 Another very memorable moment of the more terrible degree was when the grandstand collapsed against IFK Göteborg – 1979.
 The reason was because of the high spectator pressure (19,170) the grandstand collapsed and 10 people had to get to hospital.
 A memorable moment of the weirder degree was an own goal by Husqvarna IF in the final minutes – 1958.
 Elfsborg played against Husqvarna IF and it is 0–1 with ten minutes left.
 A Husqvarna player receives the ball just outside his own penalty area.
 He then shoots, hard and accurate an untakeable shot into his own goal.
 No one understands why, and the match ends 1–1.
 In the newspaper the day after he explains that he was so tired that he did not know which side of the pitch he had found himself.

 25 October 2004 would be a historic game before kickoff.
 Elfsborg met Hammarby and that was the last game ever at Ryavallen.
 The arena had become too old after 63 years of service.
 In 2005 Elfsborg moved to its new modern arena, Borås Arena, and ryavallen was converted completely to only fit for athletics.
 Even so, did Ryavallen reach the highest attendance record in history of Elfsborg, IF Elfsborg – IFK Norrköping – 1961.
 Record Audience 21,854 in this historic match.
 Elfsborg won the match with 3–0.
-After Ryavallen inaugurated in 1941 by Crown Prince Gustav Adolf V and Elfsborg struck as the only Allsvenskan team in the history Sweden national football team in the inaugural match by 2–1.
+After Ryavallen inaugurated in 1941 by Crown Prince Gustav Adolf V and Elfsborg struck as the only Allsvenskan team in the history Sweden men's national football team in the inaugural match by 2–1.
 That also completed a 63-year history in the last match against Hammarby with a win.